Weiyuan-Lane/spa-github-page-template/README.md

-# Single Page Application (SPA) for Github Pages with React components
+# Single Page Application (SPA) + Static Web Pages for Github Pages with React components

 (What a mouthful!)